Accessibility Statement

 Try to get rid of the waste as soon as it happens.

 • Clean the litter box twice a day.
-The most direct way to dog-proof the cat litter box is to remove the temptation, and that means scooping often—as often as your cats go.
+The most direct way to dog-proof the cat litter box is to remove the temptation, which means scooping often.
 If you feed your cats at the same times each day, chances are they use the litter box at predictable times.
 Get to know your cats' patterns and try to remove waste as soon as you can.

 • Switch to a self-cleaning litter box.
 If scooping within minutes of your cat using the litter box seems too demanding, opt for an automatic, self-cleaning litter box that does the work for you.
 For example, after your cat uses Litter-Robot, it automatically cycles the waste into a fully enclosed drawer, making the waste unavailable to the dog.